bwaismeyer/MOS_demo/README.md

 3. an `MOS_config.R` file tailored to the model, data, and your audience

 ## What is the point of this document and who is it written for?
-This documentat overviews the the process of going from data to a configured MOS instance deployed on Amazon Web Services (AWS).
+This document overviews the the process of going from data to a configured MOS instance deployed on Amazon Web Services (AWS).

 The documentation was written for users who are (a) reasonably comfortable with R and (b) reasonably comfortable with multinomial models.
-These users should (fingers crossed) be ready to produce their own MOS instances after reviewing this project.
+These users should (fingers crossed) be ready to produce their own MOS instances after reviewing this demo instance and documentation.

-More novice users may also have some success with setting up an MOS instance, though you should expect to do some supplemental learning on your own where R, Shiny, or multinomial statistics are unfamiliar to you.
+More novice users may also have some success with setting up an MOS instance, though you should expect to do some supplemental learning on your own where R, Shiny, or multinomial analysis are unfamiliar to you.

 ## Summary of key steps to constructing the demo MOS instance
 * Select a well formatted, publicly available dataset that will permit the